 On these markets, you will find ALL KIND OF STUFF.
 Household goods or clothing are probably the most common items.
-But also books, accessories, jewelry, and other small items or decorative objects at a very low price.
+But also books, accessories, jewelry, and other small items or decorative objects are sold at a very low price.

-Take a long walk
+11. Take a long walk

-Go for dinner!
+12. Go for dinner

 Many restaurants are still open on Sundays and wait to serve the guest.
 Go for lunch/dinner or some drinks in one of the best places in your city.
 Sunday is a perfect day to go out and enjoy food/drink without a rash because you are already ready for next week, aren’t you?

-Go to the gym
+13. Go to the gym

-Whether it’s a group workout or your exercise on your own, Sundays are by far my favorite day to fit the gym.
+Whether it’s a group workout or your exercise on your own, Sundays are by far my favorite day to hit the gym.
 Moreover, there are also way fewer people than on other days of the week.
 So take advantage of this!

 This post contains affiliate links.
-The affiliate link means I may earn an advertising/referral fee if you make a purchase through my link, without extra cost to you.
+The affiliate link means we may earn an advertising/referral fee if you make a purchase through our link, without extra cost to you.
 It helps to keep this blog afloat.
 Thanks for your support.